 Plum currently have a rating of 4.5 out of 5 – Excellent – on Trustpilot.
 77% of reviewers gave Plum 5 out of 5, and love how easy it is to save with the app, with many saying how hard they found it to save before they used Plum.
 9% of reviewers were dissatisfied, giving Plum 1 out 5, with many of these users complaining about difficulties withdrawing funds from the app, and problems with customer services.

-In addition, there are several challenger banks that offer effective money management tools as part of their product, including pockets (or their equivalent) and round-ups.
+In addition, there are several digital banks that offer effective money management tools as part of their product, including pockets (or their equivalent) and round-ups.

 Plum have created an interesting and compelling financial product, that appears to have appealed to many people looking to save more, and to get introduced to the world of investing.
-If you struggle with saving, then it could be the thing that finally gets you going with the world of saving and investments.
+If you struggle with saving, then it could be the thing that finally gets you going.

 Articles on the wiseabout.money website may contain affiliate links.
 If you click these links, we may receive compensation.
 This has no impact on our editorial and any money earned helps us to continue to provide the useful information on our site.